-You can access near real-time hourly readings from any one of our three continuous monitoring stations.
+You can access near real-time hourly readings from any one of our four continuous monitoring stations.
 You can find multiple substances for one station or one substance for multiple stations.
 Dates and times are adjustable and you can compare readings to provincial objectives.

 Things to remember:

 - The data are recorded in Mountain Standard Time.
 Data are generally indicative of ambient conditions but it is raw data.
 Our quality controls validate the information and then it is stored in a Government of Alberta Air Data Warehouse.